Terry v. Ohio: Legal history

-"Stop-and-frisk" is a police practice where a police officer stops a person suspected of involvement in a crime, briefly searches their clothing for weapons, and then questions them, all without requiring the person's consent and without enough grounds to arrest them.
-Historically, all major American police forces routinely employed the stop-and-frisk practice.
+"Stop-and-frisk" is a practice in which a police officer stops a person suspected of involvement in a crime, briefly searches the person's clothing for weapons, and then questions the person, all without requiring the person's consent and without enough grounds to execute a lawful arrest.
+All major American police forces routinely employed the stop-and-frisk practice.
 It was historically viewed as a "low visibility" police procedure and was "largely ignored by commentators and dealt with ambiguously by most courts."

 In the early 1960s, several major changes in American criminal law raised the issue's importance.
-First, in its 1961 decision Mapp v.
-Ohio, the U.S. Supreme Court ruled that the exclusionary rule—which prevents the government from using evidence in criminal prosecutions if it were illegally obtained—applies to the U.S. states as well as the federal government.
-Then, in 1966, the Supreme Court ruled in Miranda v.
-Arizona that the Fifth Amendment requires courts to suppress confessions that law enforcement obtains without first giving certain specific legal warnings.
-Stop-and-frisk quickly became a popular topic for law review articles.
+In its 1961 decision Mapp v.
+Ohio, the U.S. Supreme Court ruled that the exclusionary rule—which prevents the government from using evidence in criminal prosecutions if it had been illegally obtained—applies to the U.S. states as well as to the federal government.
+In 1966, the Supreme Court ruled in Miranda v.
+Arizona that the Fifth Amendment requires courts to suppress confessions that law-enforcement personnel obtain without first providing certain specific legal warnings to an arrestee.
+Stop-and-frisk quickly became a popular topic for law-review articles.
 Several cases forced state supreme courts to address the practice more directly, such as the Supreme Court of California's 1963 decision in People v.
 Mickelson.
-Finally, in 1968, the U.S. Supreme Court addressed the issue in Terry.

 Case background

-On October 31, 1963, police officer Martin McFadden was on duty in downtown Cleveland, Ohio, when he noticed two men standing on a street corner.
-One of the men, John W. Terry, walked down the street, looked through a certain store window, then continued on before turning around and returning to where he started, stopping on his way back to look in the store window again.
-The other man, Richard Chilton, repeated Terry's movements.
-McFadden watched the pair repeat this routine about a dozen times.
-A third man then joined Terry and Chilton and the three walked up the street together toward the store.
-McFadden suspected that the men had been "casing" the store in preparation for robbing it, so he followed and confronted them.
-He asked the men's names, but they gave noncommittal mumbling answers.
-McFadden then grabbed Terry and Chilton, spun them around, patted down their exterior clothing, and discovered that they both had pistols in their jacket pockets.
+On October 31, 1963, police officer Martin McFadden was on duty in downtown Cleveland, Ohio when he noticed two men standing on a street corner.
+McFadden watched one of the men, John W. Terry, walk down the street, look through a store window, then walk a short distance further before turning around and returning to where he had started, stopping to peer in the store window again on his way back.
+The other man, Richard Chilton, then repeated Terry's movements.
+As McFadden watched, the pair repeated this routine many times.
+A third man then joined them and the three began walking down the street toward the store.
+McFadden suspected the men had been "casing" the store in preparation for robbing it, so he followed and confronted them.
+He asked their names, but they offered only noncommittal, mumbling answers.
+McFadden then grabbed Terry and Chilton and frisked them, discovering they both had pistols in their jacket pockets.